rathena/rathena/guidelines.md

 ##### Reason

-`std::vector` requires to be shrinked after using `std::remove`.
+`std::vector` requires to be shrunk after using `std::remove`.
 To avoid forgetting about proper shrinking after removing an element the removing should always be bound to a call to `erase`.

 ##### Note